jchaufour/classification-api/README.md

 Here you will find how to convert your dataset to TFRecord format, load them with an efficient data pipeline with various data augmentation strategies and classic deep learning models.

-We are also working on an integration of Keras-Tuner for metaparameter search and Differential architectures search method for auto-ml experiments.
+We are also working on an integration of Keras-Tuner for metaparameter search and differential architectures search method for auto-ml experiments.

 We will explain here how to use it with and without Upstride API.